EN

 100% Zakat Policy

 Your Zakat can do so much.
-You can give someone the gift of sight with a cataract surgery, provide a family with clean and safe drinking water, give nutritious food to a family, care for orphans, or give children access to education.
+With your Zakat donations, you can give someone the gift of sight with cataract surgery, provide a family with clean and safe drinking water, give nutritious food to a family, care for orphans, or give children access to education.

 Zakat